HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Form.md

-layout: documentation---
-category: iris_widget_prog_guide
----

 Form Widget
 -----------

 This widget is deprecated.
-Older applications that use it will still function, but new applications should use the [FlexForm](FlexForm.htm) widget.
+Older applications that use it will still function, but new applications should use the [FlexForm](FlexForm.html) widget.

 A form is a visual area (basic application screen) that holds other widgets.
 You can use a form to set a title and scroll content (similar to a web browser).
 The entire contents of the form except the headers and footers scroll together.
 A form is the top most container widget.
 A form can contain any number of widgets but cannot contain another form.